Aiven-Labs/the-5-types-of-database/slides.typ

 #slide[
   == When to use a graph database

-  - When you have a knowledge graph shaped puzzle
+  - You have a knowledge graph shaped puzzle
-  - When you want that flexibility to build structures as you learn them (note: Neo4J specific)
+  - Neo4J: You want to build structures as you learn them
-  - Although you _can_ represent graph data in relational systems, you're missing out on the community of graph-based solutions that come with a mature graph database ]
+  - Neo4J: You want to leverage existing techniques & solutions ]

 #slide[